AshutoshThakur-bit/Personal-Portfolio/README.md

 ⚙️ Installation & Setup

+Follow these steps to run the project locally:

 Clone the repository

 git clone https://github.com/your-username/personal-portfolio.git

-Navigate to the project directory
+Go to the project directory

 cd personal-portfolio